rzaluska/hugo-blog-source/content/blog/important-go-interfaces.md

 }
 {{< / highlight >}}

-It's definition contains one method `Read`.
+Its definition contains one method `Read`.
-This method will read `len(p)` bytes from whatever source it is definde for.
+This method will read `len(p)` bytes from whatever source it is defined for.
 The bytes will be saved in slice `p []byte`.
 This method will return `n` - the number of bytes that were read and an `error` if something went wrong.